anoma/nspec/docs/arch/node/engines/encryption.juvix.md

 # Encryption Engine

+The `Encryption` engine is responsible for encrypting data to external identities, possibly using known `reads_for` relationships.
+It automatically utilizes "reads_for" relationship information from the Reads For Engine along with caller preference information to choose which identity to encrypt to.

 ## Purpose

-The encryption engine is responsible for encrypting messages to external identities.
-It automatically uses "reads for" relationship information from the [[Reads For Engine]] along with caller preference information in order to choose which identity to encrypt to.
+The `Encryption` Engine encrypts data to external identities, optionally using known `reads_for` relationships.
+It is a stateless function, and calls to it do not need to be ordered.
+The runtime should implement this intelligently for efficiency.

 ## Components